bdaiinstitute/spot_ros2/spot_examples/docs/send_inverse_kinematics_requests.md

 }
     ```

-## Converting Direct API Calls to ROS2
+## Converting Direct API Calls to ROS 2

-While the Spot driver provides plenty of helper services and topics, direct Spot API calls can usually be replaced by ROS2 calls.
+While the Spot driver provides plenty of helper services and topics, direct Spot API calls can usually be replaced by ROS 2 calls.
 This is done by replacing the protobuf messages with ROS messages and using the `robot_command` action.

-The [ROS2 example](../spot_examples/send_inverse_kinematics_requests.py) is closely related to the [Spot SDK example](https://github.com/boston-dynamics/spot-sdk/blob/master/python/examples/inverse_kinematics/reachability.py) which is documented [here](https://dev.bostondynamics.com/python/examples/inverse_kinematics/readme).
+The [ROS 2 example](../spot_examples/send_inverse_kinematics_requests.py) is closely related to the [Spot SDK example](https://github.com/boston-dynamics/spot-sdk/blob/master/python/examples/inverse_kinematics/reachability.py) which is documented [here](https://dev.bostondynamics.com/python/examples/inverse_kinematics/readme).

-The ROS2 example publishes realtime TFs to RViz instead of plotting the result.
+The ROS 2 example publishes realtime TFs to RViz instead of plotting the result.

 The commands to claim, power on and stand up Spot are already well described in the example [Simple Arm Motion](simple_arm_motion/README.md).
 We will focus on the command to request an IK solution for a tool pose.